Future tech: Moonshots

 With the amount and complexity of data continuing to skyrocket, we’ll need a successor to 5G before the end of this decade.
 6G technology could provide that capacity and more — allowing applications to “talk” to each other and adopting AI-embedded machine learning algorithms to maximize network traffic.

-These far-reaching attempts to extend the limits of technology are referred to as “moonshots” by Haim Israel, Head of Global Thematic Investing Research at BofA Global Research.
-His recently published report, “To the Moon(shots)! – Future Tech Primer,” examines a number of areas in which disruptive technologies could galvanize markets.
-It also explains why being able to identify the moonshots that will hit their growth targets, and to strategically invest in them, could lead to outsized market returns.
+These far-reaching attempts to extend the limits of technology are referred to as “moonshots” by Haim Israel, head of Global Thematic Investing Research at BofA Global Research.
+The 2021 report “To the Moon(shots)! – Future Tech Primer,” co-authored by Israel, Martyn Briggs and Felix Tran, examines a number of areas in which disruptive technologies could galvanize markets.
+It also explains why being able to identify the moonshots that will hit their growth targets — and to strategically invest in them — could lead to outsized market returns.

 Searching for opportunities

-Just 1.5% of all stocks have generated net wealth in the global markets since 1990
+Just 1.5% of all stocks generated net wealth in the global markets between 1990 and mid-2020

 “The technologies that hit their growth targets have the potential to transform and disrupt multiple industries.”

-In Israel’s view, the disruptive technologies most likely to break through are the ones with a large enough potential total addressable market (TAM) size, a favorable place in the technological hype cycle (its expected growth and evolution over time), and the ability to achieve widespread adoption.
-His report compares risks, market sizes, growth rates, potential catalysts and more to provide a comprehensive overview and assessment of which technologies could take hold next.
+In Israel’s view, the disruptive technologies most likely to break through are the ones with a large enough potential total addressable market (TAM) size, a favorable place in the technological hype cycle (its expected growth and evolution over time) and the ability to achieve widespread adoption.
+The Moon(shots) report compares risks, market sizes, growth rates, potential catalysts and more to provide a comprehensive overview and assessment of which technologies could take hold next.

 The full report highlights 14 potential areas of disruption, which currently represent $330 billion in market size4 but could grow to as much as $6.4 trillion by the 2030s.5 Here are five of the efforts that could have an especially powerful impact on industries, the global economy and society.